joftius/habits/README.md

 - Track habits that progress toward goals.
 - Periodically adjust (not too often).

+#### Making a difference

+One of the most common mistakes is to use a system for doing something when no system is necessary.
+This is a counter-intuitive point: you might not need to track habits related to your highest priorities.
+If you aren't struggling with neglecting those, then you may benefit more by tracking habits related to lower priorities and things you forget or would not do if you didn't track them.
+As you make choices in your version of this sytem, ask yourself "**what difference will this make compared to what I would do otherwise?**"

-Let's look at a simple example so we have a picture in mind of how it works, and then we'll go into more detail about the process.
+Let's now look at a simple example so we have a picture in mind of how it works, and then we'll go into more detail about the process.

 ### Example